dtrail/JBX_Kernel/README.md

 ...more to come

+- Overclocking Kernel Modules based on Milestone Overclock (Ported by Whirleyes)
+---> /drivers/extra/ [include this folder in Makefile to build.
+Needs precompiled kernel!!)

 WIP:

 - Need fix to force the CPU to stay on custom min freq OPP0 (for now temporary solved by script daemon in Rom)
-- Live OC function included but doesn't work
+- Live OC function included but doesn't work [maybe FIXED already]

 This Kernel is based on the Motorola 3.0.8 Kernel for Kexec which was initiated by the STS-Dev-Team.